hungovercoders-blog/datagriff/docs/_posts/2024-06-29-cosmos-emulator-docker-local/2024-06-29-cosmos-emulator-docker-local.md

 Now that was so easy.
 Did I mention I love [gitpod](https://gitpod.io/)?

 ## Compose your Cosmos Emulator

 The first thing we want to do is get the cosmos emulator running in a docker container.
-Full disclosure this blog post was made significantly easier by the discover of these [emulator recipes](https://github.com/Azure/cosmosdb-emulator-recipes/tree/main) provided by Microsoft...
-Therefore in order to pull and run the cosmos emulator in a container we're going to use the following docker compose file (the app will come later).
+Full disclosure this blog post was made significantly easier by the discover of these [emulator recipes](https://github.com/Azure/cosmosdb-emulator-recipes/tree/main) provided by Microsoft.
+You'll notice a lot of stolen materials from there!
+Therefore in order to pull and run the cosmos emulator in a container we're going to use the following docker compose file (we know the app will come later which is why we're going straight compose).

 ```yaml
 networks: